ButtcoinTNB/report-gen/docs/RENDER_DEPLOYMENT.md

 1. **Root Directory**: `backend`
 2. **Build Command**: `pip install -r requirements.txt`
-3. **Start Command**: `python -m uvicorn render_app:app --host 0.0.0.0 --port $PORT`
+3. **Start Command**: `python -m uvicorn render_main:app --host 0.0.0.0 --port $PORT`

-> **CRITICAL**: Note that we're using `render_app:app` instead of `main:app` - this is our special Render entry point that ensures paths are properly configured before any imports happen.
+> **CRITICAL**: We've created a new `render_main:app` entry point that completely eliminates circular imports and resolves all path issues.
+This replaces both `main:app` and `render_app:app` with a more reliable solution.

 ### How It Works

-Our `render_app.py` entry point:
+Our `render_main.py` entry point:
 1. Sets up the Python path correctly before any imports
 2. Adds all necessary directories to the import path
 3. Creates any missing `__init__.py` files
-4. Verifies that key modules can be imported
-5. Only imports the main app after paths are fixed
-6. **NEW**: Dynamically creates missing critical modules if they don't exist
+4. Creates the FastAPI app directly without circular imports
+5. Includes all routers and sets up middleware properly
+6. Handles import paths that work in both environments
+7. Never imports from main.py, avoiding circular references

 This approach guarantees that all imports will work correctly regardless of Python's import behavior.